Director of Stories

 Whether working in live theater, online platforms or film, Seema begins her directing work with the questions: Why is this story necessary today?
 Who is transformed?
 Interrogation of each character’s arc surfaces a primary action which informs tone, style, shape, and a distinct and clear vision for the production.
 Seema pulls together expert teams of playwrights, dramaturgs, actors, scenic, costume, sound, lighting, projection designers and voice, dialect, text, fight, and intimacy coaches as necessary.
 She collaborates with each artist to optimize their work and elevate complex and truthful performances.
 Her consensus organizing methodology ensures each production is speaking to, engaged with, and informed by a diversity of communities that build stake in the project.

-Please find below production photos, videos, press coverage and reviews of a few of
+Please find production photos, videos, press coverage and reviews of a few of

-Seema’s directing projects over the past ten years.
+Seema’s directing projects over the past few years below.

 Works in Progress: